srijita1218/Inventory-Management-System/README.md

 added_by (Foreign Key referencing user_id)

 ## CONTACT
-I am not familiar with uploading files and creating repositories on GitHub so if there are any issues with the database please feel free to contact me.
+I am not familiar with creating repositories on GitHub so if there are any issues with the database please feel free to contact me.
 Email : srijita1218@gmail.com
 GitHub : https://github.com/srijita1218